 Support and services available

-The support that's available to your child depends on their age, their special education needs, and how many other children in their area need special education support.
+The support that's available to your child depends on their age, their learning support needs, and how many other children in their area need learning support.

 - What support is available for my child?

 - Can I get funding for special equipment?

 - Will the school make changes to their buildings so my child can get around?

 - Can I get help with transport costs?